Welcome to my little spot on the World Wide Web. I am Joep Weijers MSc, a software engineer currently employed as Build Master at TOPdesk.

 Some more info about this application can be found in the online portfolio of Martijn Tijsma, project manager and GUI designer of the application.

 I enjoy driving in oldtimers.
-My daily drive has been a 1978 Autobianchi A112 for six years, until I upgraded to a Peugeot 205.
+My daily drive was a 1978 Autobianchi A112 for six years, until I upgraded to a Peugeot 205.

 Off-road driving is another hobby I enjoy and can be combined with driving oldtimers.
-The off-road vehicle of choice is my 1986 Land Rover Oneten CSW v8 or my dad's 1977 Land Rover series 3 Lightweight.
+The off-road vehicle of choice is my 1986 Land Rover Oneten CSW V8.
 I am present at several off-road events of the LRCH, the Land Rover Club Holland.
 I occasionally take my camera with me, so below are some albums with pictures of LRCH events.

 When I started my studies in 2006, I became a member of the student Scouting group the Delftsche Zwervers, a small (~25 members) student association in Delft.